Clinical-Genomics/scout/docs/admin-guide/load-config.md

 # The Load Config File

-Scout have the possibility to store loads of information about a case and the samples that are included.
-It is cumbersome to specify to many parameters on the command line so there is an option to give this information in a yaml formated config file.
+Scout has the possibility to store loads of information about a case and the samples that are included.
+It is cumbersome to specify too many parameters on the command line so there is an option to give this information in a yaml formatted config file.
 Here we can give scout some meta information about the analysis, how it was performed, information about family, samples etc.

-Format is [Yaml] [yaml].
+The format is [Yaml] [yaml].

 Example configuration files are found here: `<scout root dir>/scout/demo/643594.config.yaml`

-### Depreication Warnings:
+### Deprecation Warnings:
 `bam_file`, `bam_path` and `alignment_path` are redundant in internal usage.
 Future versions of Scout will only support `alignment_path`.